illinois-impact/ece408_project/readme.md

     - gprof m1 gmon.out

+By default, `gprof` prints both a flat profile and a call graph.
 See "Interpreting gprof's Output" in the [GNU gprof Documentation](https://sourceware.org/binutils/docs/gprof/index.html).

 The provided `m1.cc` is identical to the one used by `--submit=m1`.